 Ed Beecher, manager of the process laboratory for Coperion Corp., will outline a number of new options available in the petfood extrusion process to improve efficiency, lower manufacturing costs and improve quality.
 The presentation will cover how to best choose the proper type of equipment for several processes and investigate the specific advantages and disadvantages of each, including ingredient feeding technologies, flow aids and pre-conditioners.
 It will also compare various process improvement methods.

 Beecher has been with Coperion Corp. in Ramsey, New Jersey, USA, since 1989 and earned a bachelor of science in chemical engineering from Rensselaer Polytechnic Institute.
 Much of his experience is as a process engineer specializing in food processing, with responsibilities including field support, system startups, process training, pilot line development trials and sales support.

-Henriette Bylling, CEO/owner of the Aller Petfood Group, will focus on the Russian market, which has been in the spotlight of the international business community, alongside other BRIC countries.
-This includes impressive year-on-year statistics on the Russian petfood market.
-And with a population of 40 million cats and 30 million dogs and an estimated petfood usage rate of only 10%, Russia might seem like the ideal market-but there are numerous bumps on the road to Russian pets.
-Bylling will take you behind the data and provide insights into the complexity of the Russian petfood market and its consumers.
+Henriette Bylling, CEO/owner of Aller Petfood Group, will focus on this growing market, which has been in the spotlight of the international business community alongside other BRIC countries.
+With impressive year-on-year statistics, a population of 40 million cats and 30 million dogs and an estimated petfood usage rate of only 10%, Russia might seem like the ideal market-but there are numerous bumps on the road to Russian pets.
+Bylling takes you behind the data and provide insights into the complexity of the Russian petfood market and its consumers.

 At Aller Petfood Group, Bylling is the fourth-generation owner and also goes by the title of HRM the Queen of Pet Food.
 She holds a bachelor degree in business management and a master degree in marketing and communication.
 Aller, which also has facilities in Denmark, has been producing and selling private label petfood in Russia since 2004 and accounts for approximately 50% of the private label market there.